lakshit77/restful_apis/README.md

-# Django Movie Booking API
+# Django Movie Booking API For Infoane Technologies

 Welcome to the Django Movie Booking API project! 🎬 This project provides a RESTful API for managing movies, bookings